wyqbupt/ODL-skeleton/README.md

 This is an application named "ODL-skeleton".

-This section modifies ODL-skeleton-impl this file will be undated ODL-skeleton-impl/src/main/java/org/opendaylight/odl/skeleton/ODLSkeletonImpl.java
+This section modifies ODL-skeleton-impl this file will be updated ODL-skeleton-impl/src/main/java/org/opendaylight/odl/skeleton/ODLSkeletonImpl.java